Reading the Book a Few Minutes a Day

 Assets

+Increase the value of assets.
 An asset is something that may generate cash flow, reduce expenses, or improve income sources.
 Assets can be classified as current, fixed, financial, tangible, or intangible.
+Lower debts and liabilities.

 Health Statuses (Physical, Mental)